-Fall: MIST 251 (1), Methods I (4), MIST 295 (8) Spring MIST 251 (1), Methods II (4), MIST 295 (8), 2nd-year Project
+''' Fall: MIST 251 (1), Methods I (4), MIST 295 (8) Spring MIST 251 (1), Methods II (4), MIST 295 (8), 2nd-year Project '''

+'''

-FallMIST 295 (12), Integrative Review PaperSpringMIST 295 (12), Qualifying Exam
+Fall MIST 295 (12), Integrative Review Paper

+Spring MIST 295 (12), Qualifying Exam

+'''

+'''

-FallMIST 295 (12), Technical SeminarSpringMIST 295 (12), Dissertation Defense
+Fall MIST 295 (12), Technical Seminar

+Spring MIST 295 (12), Dissertation Defense

+'''

-- 12) Sources of Funding: Ph.D. students will be supported through a combination of teaching assistantships (TAs), merit- or need-based scholarships and fellowships, and graduate student research assistantships (GSRs) on faculty grants.
-Non-resident international Ph.D. students who have not advanced to candidacy are eligible to receive a NRST award for their first four semesters to specifically cover the NRST fee charged to their student account based on the criteria listed in the Graduate Handbook.
-They are also eligible for an additional two semesters of NRST award that may either be used before candidacy, or be used three or more years after advancing to candidacy (NRST is waived for the first three years post-candidacy for international students).
-Ph.D. students who are U.S. citizens or permanent residents classified as non-California residents are eligible only during their first two semesters of graduate study at UC Merced.
-Please note that NRST awards are not guaranteed and subject to available funds. - 13) Leaving the Program Prior to Completion of the PhD Requirements: A student admitted for the Ph.D. degree, which, in the judgment of the faculty should not continue past the master's degree, must be notified in writing by the Graduate Group Chair of the Graduate Group offering the degree.
+- 12) Sources of Funding: Graduate students who received a funding offer with their admissions offer will have their financial support according to the terms of the funding offer.
+Funding will come through a combination of Teaching Assistantships, graduate Research Assistantships, and/or Fellowships.
+Master's students are typically not expected to be funded by such means; but they may receive a funding offer with their admissions offer.
+More information on financial support can be found in the Graduate Policies and Procedures Handbook. - 13) Leaving the Program Prior to Completion of the PhD Requirements: A student admitted for the Ph.D. degree, which, in the judgment of the faculty should not continue past the master's degree, must be notified in writing by the Graduate Group Chair of the Graduate Group offering the degree.
 A copy of the letter must be sent to the Vice Provost and Dean of Graduate Education.
 In some cases a doctoral student may choose to leave the program with only a master's degree.